 Enrollment confined to a limited number of students working in business situations for educational experience.
 Prerequisites: permission of the department chairperson; admission to Professional Business Studies or listed on signed major or minor.

 Role of financial manager in international corporations.
 Environmental problems of foreign exchange.
-Techniques for making investment decisions, financing marketing operations, long-term capital structure and flow of funds.
-Prerequisites: FIN 302 or FIN 332; 56 semester hours completed and admission to Professional Business Studies or listed on signed major or minor.
+Techniques for investment decisions, financing marketing operations, long-term capital structure and fund flow.
+This course may be offered in an online format.
+Prerequisites: FIN 302 or 332; FIN 425; FIN 448; admission to Professional Business Studies; or admission to the MBA Program.